RW

-While at GitHub, I contributed heavily to the Tree-sitter ecosystem of language parsers, developed an experimental programming language analysis framework named Semantic, built the distributed system powering GitHub code navigation, helped implement a novel approach to name binding resolution named Stack Graphs which powered GitHub precise code navigation, added code navigation to the PR view, contributed to the initial version of GitHub's AI assistant chat service, wrote the core prompt building library to manage dynamic prompt contexts, and was a significant contributor to GitHub's code-search system named Blackbird.
+While at GitHub, I contributed heavily to the Tree-sitter ecosystem of language parsers, developed an experimental programming language analysis framework named Semantic, built the distributed system powering GitHub code navigation, helped implement a novel approach to name binding resolution named Stack Graphs which powered GitHub precise code navigation, added code navigation to the PR view, contributed to the initial version of GitHub's AI assistant chat service, wrote the core prompt building library to manage dynamic prompt contexts, and was a core member on GitHub's code-search team and helped build the system named Blackbird.

 My initial passion as an undergraduate student was human languages (Japanese, Mandarin Chinese, and Korean).
 I translated this love for languages into a love of programming languages.
 The majority of my career as a software engineer has been focused on building tools and services to parse and analyze source code across a wide variety of programming languages.
 More recently I've become interested in the problems with AI code generation within large, complex codebases, and how program analysis techniques can help provide better code intelligence context to help generate more reliable and valuable code while simultaneously reducing token usage.